 - Combine chocolate with 4 ounces/about ¾ cups of coconut sugar in a small pot over low heat, stirring to dissolve sugar.

-- Pour into baking pan, and chill.
+- Pour into baking pan, spread it smooth, and chill.
 For the fastest chilling, you can pop the pan in the freezer if it fits.

 - Lift parchment with sweetened chocolate from pan, and chop chocolate into small chunks.